slevithan/oniguruma-parser/README.md

 ## Known differences

 Known differences will be resolved in future versions.
+If you want to help, see the [contributing guide](https://github.com/slevithan/oniguruma-parser/blob/main/CONTRIBUTING.md).

-### Unsupported features that throw an error
+### Unsupported features

 The following rarely-used features throw errors since they aren't yet supported: